Rex Orange County: 2019–2023: Pony and Who Cares?

-2024–present: The Alexander Technique
+2024–2025: The Alexander Technique

 On 9 July 2024, O'Connor announced his fifth studio album, The Alexander Technique, after first teasing it one week prior on X. On 18 July 2024, O'Connor released two songs, "Alexander" and "Guitar Song" and shared the 16-song tracklist for the album, which was released on 6 September.
+During the build-up to the album, O'Connor released two other singles separately.
+He released "The Table" on 6 August 2024 and "2008" on 4 September 2024, just days before the album's full release.
+The 14th track on the album "Look Me In The Eyes" marked his first official collaboration with James Blake.